Gamer32009/Ultimate-prank-toolbox/README.md

 For you:<br />
 Shortly after running the Master_Controler.py the client should connect.<br />
 For a list of all commands, enter help.

+pleas only download the zip file.< /br># in the zip file are all files you need